 A DUI charge can be dismissed before trial.
-The prosecution will sometimes dismiss a case themselves if they identify problems on their side.
-Most of the time, however, drunk driving cases get dismissed because the defendant works with an attorney who can fight the charge.
+A prosecutor will sometimes dismiss a case if they identify problems on their side.
+Most of the time, however, drunk driving cases get dismissed because the defendant works with a DUI attorney who can fight the charge.

 To pull you over, detain you, or arrest you for driving under the influence, a police officer must have what’s known as “probable cause.”
 That means there must be a reasonable basis for the officer to believe you were committing a crime before they can stop you, investigate, or arrest you for driving while drunk.

-If there was no valid probable cause for the officer to stop or arrest you, the evidence may get dismissed from your case.
-If that was the main source of evidence against you, your whole case could potentially get dismissed.
+If there was no valid probable cause for the law enforcement officer to stop or arrest you, your whole case could potentially get dismissed.

 Medical Conditions

-Certain medical conditions can interfere with the results of DUI breath tests, which are performed using a tool called a Breathalyzer that measures the amount of alcohol on your breath.
-This may be a reason to get your case dismissed if you have a condition like:
+Certain medical conditions can interfere with the results of DUI breath tests, which involve a tool called a Breathalyzer that measures the amount of alcohol on your breath.
+A lawyer may push for a dismissal of your case if you have a condition like:

 - Acid reflux